This step-by-step guide will help you take another important step towards getting on top of your super.

 - If need help with identifying your annual fees, contact your super fund and ask them to explain how you are being charged.

 - Evaluate how your fund’s fees and charges compare with similar super funds.

 - Check out SuperGuide’s super fees and returns calculator to learn the impact of high fees on your retirement balance.

 Tip: Ensure your comparison is for a similar account balance.
 Funds charge more fees if you have a higher balance (say, $800,000), than if you only have $50,000 in your super account.

 It’s also important to compare fees for similar investment options.
 The investment fees for an investment option with lots of international shares, for example, will be higher than if you have selected a cash only investment option.

 Identify your investment option

-- Find the information you collected when completing step-by-step guide on how your super is invested.
+- Find the information you collected when completing the first step-by-step guide on how your super is invested.